 Treatment usually starts with getting the person with the problem to think about how they want to change.
 It's important to avoid condemning them.
-They need to believe that they can do it, and that their life will be better as a result.
+They need to believe they can do it and their life will be better as a result.

-Once you’ve identified the target and what the person needs to do to reach it, you set up all the resources available.
-As well as treatment agencies, resources include family and friends who support change.
-You want people who won't encourage the person to "just have one drink because it won’t matter" but instead offer to take them to the cinema.
+Once you've identified the target and what the person needs to do to reach it, you set up all the resources available.
+Family and friends are an important resource.
+You want people who won't encourage the person to "just have one drink because it won't matter", but instead offer to take them to the cinema, for example.

 When people engage in dependent behaviour, their whole lifestyle revolves around using and obtaining the substance, and dealing with the after-effects.
-Therefore, changing that lifestyle is a very big step.
-Often the hardest part is not stopping the addiction but maintaining the change.
+Changing that lifestyle is a very big step.
+Often the hardest part is not stopping the addiction, but staying stopped.

 How do self-help groups and residential rehab work?

 Some self-help groups are extremely useful because they provide a network, often in the absence of family and friends.
 Groups are very useful for giving support during aftercare.

 Residential rehabilitation helps many people overcome the initial phases of withdrawal and start making lifestyle changes that will allow them to continue in recovery.